dspieard/obscurityhtbquickshell/README.md

 Obscurity HTB quick shell for www-data
 =============
-With you can easily gain access as www-data to the "obcurity" HTB box.
+With this script you can easily gain access as www-data to the "obcurity" HTB box.

 Change the IP in the script:
 ```